Jakobimatrix/settings/README.md

  * unsigned int
  * float
  * double
- * std::string
+ * std::string // strings longer than 200 characters will be cropped!! see *src/tinyxml2/tinyxml2.h BUF_SIZE;
  * arrays and (const size) vectors of thouse types
- * In generell every class/structure where the members are stored tightly packed in an array like:
+ * In generel every class/structure where the members are stored tightly packed in an array like:
      * Eigen: `put<double, 3>(eigen_vactor3d.x(), "eigen_vector3d")`
      * glm:   `put<float, 3>(glm_vec3[0], "glm_vec3d")`
  * You can easily add support for other types or even structs by provideing parser from and to that type. search for **&lt;TYPE_SUPPORT&gt;** in *include/settings.hpp* to find all places where you have to add some functionality.